dotnet/runtimelab/src/mono/sample/Android-NativeAOT/README.md

 ## Testing methodology
 When developing an Android application, two critical aspects to consider are startup time and size on disk (SOD).
 To compare the Mono AOT and Native AOT apps, the following measurements were conducted, prioritized by their significance:
-1. Performance startup: Hot startup time was measured using a dotnet performance script that measures time until the display is presented to the user.
+1. Startup time: Hot startup time was measured using a dotnet performance script that measures time until the display is presented to the user.
 The average time of 10 consecutive startups was recorded.
-2. Size on disk: Measurements were taken for both unzipped and zipped bundles.
+2. Runtime initialization time: Time from the start of MainActivity.onCreate method to the completion of runtime initialization.
+3. Size on disk: The applications are built in Release mode without debug symbols (objcopy --strip-unneeded).
 It is important to note that .NET Android JITed apps are not trimmed.
-3. Build times: The duration of the msbuild build process when building applications for a device.
+4. Build times: The duration of the msbuild build process when building applications for a device.

 Another measurement that hasn't been considered in this experiment is the application's overall performance.
 Since the Mono AOT compiler compiles only the startup path ahead of time, it's possible that the overall performance of the app could be slower when compared to the Native AOT compiler.
 However, due to lack of complete Native AOT support, this measure isn't included in the experiment.